armory/docs/content/en/docs/installation/guide/operator-k3s.md

 [INFO]  systemd: Starting k3
 ```

-## Create an S3 bucket and IAM credentials
+## Create an S3 bucket

-Create an S3 bucket with a globally unique name.
+Spinnaker's Front50 service needs access to an S3 bucket, so create an S3 bucket with a globally unique name.
 See the [Creating a bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) page in the _Amazon Simple Storage Service_ docs for how to create a bucket and naming constraints.

 On the *Configure options* screen, select *Versioning* and *Default encryption*.